Best destinations to travel to with kids in Latin AmericaLaura Rendell-Dunn - Product & Marketing

 We understand the unique joys and challenges of travelling with children and teenagers, and we’re the experts when it comes to designing flexible trips built specially around you and your family.
-To make the search for your ideal family holiday somewhat easier, we’ve compiled a list with the best destinations for children at different ages:
+To make the search for your ideal family holiday somewhat easier, our Travel Experts have compiled a list of the best destinations for children at different ages:

 Travelling with little children can be challenging, but not impossible.
 Children under the age of two fly at a low infant fare, and destinations such Costa Rica, Mexico and Brazil offer great stays for young families.
 There are direct flights available from the UK to these countries, meaning less travel time and hassle.
 Especially the beach areas, such as the Riviera Maya in Mexico, and Rio de Janeiro and the Green Coast in Brazil have plenty on offer for families, including accommodation featuring child-friendly pools, beaches and dedicated amenities for baby’s and small children.

 Slightly older children in this category will also enjoy a little exploring, which make destinations like Chichen Itza and Holbox in Mexico fantastic options.
 Jungle ruins, sandy beaches and shallow waters make it the perfect choice for little explorers and their parents alike.
 Sounds good?
 Try our Family Mexico: A self-drive adventure holiday to visit these places and more.